vnierenberg-dynatrace/rum-injection-demo/README.md

 ![Validate Overrides Are Functioning](docs/imgs/validate-csp-overrides-and-functionality.gif)

 > ⚠️ **Warning these overrides only function while the DevTool window is open.
 Be sure to leave the DevTool open for the entire time you are running your demo** ⚠️

+> Normally, **RUM** sessions end on of the ways documented here: [https://docs.dynatrace.com/docs/shortlink/user-session#user-session-end]()
+>
+> However, we want to be able to create a bunch of sessions quickly without having to close the browser or wait for inactivity.
+To do this, navigate to the console in Chrome Dev Tools and type `dtrum.endSession()` and hit enter